Contact Us

 Matthew received a J.D. from Yale Law School in 2015 and a B.A. in History, magna cum laude, Phi Beta Kappa, with distinction in the major, from Yale College in 2009.

-• Martin Lockman joined the Sabin Center in 2022 as the 2022-2024 Climate Law Fellow.
+• Martin Lockman is a Climate Law Fellow at the Sabin Center, where his work focuses on climate-related financial risk and the law and finance of complex climate infrastructure projects.
 Prior to joining the Sabin Center, Martin worked in renewable energy and infrastructure finance at Milbank LLP’s New York office.
 From 2021-2022, Martin clerked for the Honorable Cynthia M. Rufe on the United States District Court for the Eastern District of Pennsylvania.

 Martin graduated from Columbia Law School in 2019, where he was a James Kent Scholar (2017-2019) and a Harlan Fiske Stone Scholar (2016-2017).
-At Columbia, Martin served as Articles Editor for the Columbia Human Rights Law Review, worked as a Research Assistant at the Columbia Center on Sustainable Investment, and spent a semester in the Law and Finance MLS program at Oxford University through Columbia’s Global Alliance Program.
-Before law school, Martin worked as a community organizer in the coalfields of southern West Virginia.
+While at Columbia, he served as Articles Editor for the Columbia Human Rights Law Review, worked as a Research Assistant at the Columbia Center on Sustainable Investment, and spent a semester in the Law and Finance MLS program at Oxford University through Columbia’s Global Alliance Program.
+Before law school, Martin worked as a community organizer in southern West Virginia.
 He received his Bachelor of Arts from Washington University in St. Louis in 2014.

 • Margaret Barry is the Environmental Law Writer at the Sabin Center for Climate Change Law.
-She maintains the U.S. Climate Change Litigation Database, a collaboration between Arnold & Porter and the Sabin Center, and is the managing editor of the Environmental Law in New York newsletter.
+She manages the Sabin Center’s U.S. Climate Change Litigation Database and is the managing editor of the Environmental Law in New York newsletter.
 Margaret received her J.D. from New York University School of Law, where she was the editor-in-chief of the New York University Environmental Law Journal

 • Prior to joining CSLDF, Lauren was a litigation associate at the international law firm Dechert LLP.
 At Dechert, she represented commercial and individual clients on a variety of multi-billion and multi-million dollar commercial disputes as well as litigation over Freedom of Information Act (FOIA) requests, document discovery claims, and defamation claims.